felixge/nodeguide.com/guide/style.md

 % Felix's Node.js Style Guide

 There is no official document that governs the style of node.js applications.
-This guide is my oppionated attempt to bring you a good set of instructions that will allow you to create beautiful and consistent software.
+This guide is my opinionated attempt to bring you a good set of instructions that will allow you to create beautiful and consistent software.

-This guide assumes that you are only targetting node.js.
+This guide assumes that you are only targeting node.js.
 If your code also needs to run in the browser or other environments, please ignore some of it.

 ## Tabs vs Spaces

 Let's start with the religious problems first.
-Our [benevolant dictator][ryah] has choosen 2 space indention for the node core, so you would do well to follow his orders.
+Our [benevolant dictator][ryah] has chosen 2 space indention for the node core, so you would do well to follow his orders.

 [ryah]: community.html#ryan-dahl

 ## Semicolons

-There are [rebilious forces][isaac] that try to steal your semicolons from you.
+There are [rebellious forces][isaac] that try to steal your semicolons from you.
 But make no mistake, our traditional culture is still [well and alive][hnsemicolons].
 So follow the community, and use those semicolons!